fcharmy/xml2csv/python/README.md

                we fetch the value of <param> which has a attribute named 'attribute' and its value is 'sku'
 ```

-5. Update the following lines for your case, then run it!
+5. Update the COL_NAMES for your case, then run it!
 ```
 COL_NAMES = [
              {'im_name': ['./item', '@id']},